 Armament: three 3-inch/50 caliber guns, one quad 1.1-inch/75 caliber gun, eight 20mm guns, one triple 21-inch torpedos, one anti-submarine mortar, eight depth charge projectors

 History of the USS Darby (DE-218)

 Between 7 and 26 December, the ship was a part of exercises taking place in New Guinea as a way to prepare for the attack on Lingayen.
-By January the next year, the Darby was doing screening duty for transport ships that were headed to Lingayen in support of the American troops that were already there.
+By January of the next year, the Darby was doing screening duty for transport ships that were headed to Lingayen in support of the American troops that were already there.
 The vessel operated as an escort until 28 February, when it was commanded to Ulithi to assist a convoy that was transporting garrison forces to Iwo Jima.
-By the time the war ended, in August 1945, the Darby was engaged in training exercises in the region of Hawaii, but it was soon ordered to bring back to the United States soldiers that were eligible for discharge.
+By the time the war ended in August 1945, the Darby was engaged in training exercises in the region of Hawaii, but it was soon ordered to bring back to the United States soldiers who were eligible for discharge.

 The ship was back to active duty in October 1950, when it filled the role of flagship for the newly put together Escort Squadron 8.
-In June 1951, the Darby docked at the Newport News Shipyard where it was provided with upgraded anti-submarine guns.
+In June 1951, the Darby docked at the Newport News Shipyard, where it was provided with upgraded anti-submarine guns.
 After completing the overhaul, a brief period of shakedown in the Caribbean and in the Atlantic followed.
 From August to October, the ship took part in Operation Mainbrace, an exercise coordinated by NATO which gave it the chance to sail to places such as Scotland and Norway.

 The last notable mission of the USS Darby that was made known to the public was related to the ship spending the month of January 1967 carrying armed forces and artillery to the American bases situated off Vietnam.